AIB shares turn volatile on talk of further State sale

 The pan-European Stoxx 600 index edged 1 per cent higher to 370.87, recovering from a sell-off on Friday after US president Donald Trump unveiled plans to impose tariffs on aluminium and steel imports.

-The Iseq index also underperformed - 0.9 per cent to 6,611.86 - amid reignited concerns about Brexit and as the euro held onto most of its gains against sterling last week.
+The Iseq index also underperformed – down 0.9 per cent to 6,611.86 – amid reignited concerns about Brexit and as the euro held on to most of its gains against sterling last week.

 “Political risk has returned to markets in the last week, as Trump’s Tariffs, the Italian election and Brexit negotiations are all thrown into the mix,” said Garret Grogan, global head of trading at Bank of Ireland Global markets.
 “For the Irish economy, continued euro strength will act as a drag on the Irish export and tourism sector.”